flashbots/pm/guides/flashbots-alpha.md

 ### What's MEV-Relay?

 MEV-Relay is a hosted gateway which forwards bundles to mining pools who registered their mev-geth nodes so that it's easier for you to reach all miners in one place.
 You can find the mev-relay source code [here](https://bit.ly/390zf8b).
-To be clear, anyone is free to send bundles directly to miners who have published their eth_sendBundle RPC endpoint.
+Using MEV-relay is required during the alpha to aggregate bundle requests from all users, prevent spam and DOS attacks on participating miner(s)/mining pool(s), and collect necessary system health metrics.
+We are working to remove this requirement in future releases of mev-geth.

 :warning: Please be aware that if you decide to use any relay to submit bundles, the operator of the relay is a trusted intermediary.
 They can see the content of the bundles and potentially censor or steal them.
 Only send bundles to a relay you trust. :warning: We encourage other trusted parties to build other relays for Flashbots bundles in order to increase system redundancy.